njahn82/rev_flip_results/results.md

 Other                                                 47         30.9                                        48         31.6
 Total                                                152        100.0                                       152        100.0

 #### e) How many journals have been associated with scholarly societies or research institutions?
+In which countries are these societies and institutions based?

 We also collected information about whether reverse-flipped journals were related to scholarly societies or research institutions.
-We obtained 107 (70 %) reverse-flip journals that were affiliated with a scholarly society (N = 59) or research institution (N = 48).
+We obtained 107 (70 %) reverse-flip journals that were affiliated with a scholarly society (N = 58) or research institution (N = 49).

 visualizes the relationships of journals to scholarly societies and research organizations by publishe

 Figure visualizes the relationships of journals to scholarly societies and research organizations by publisher showing that the majority of reverse-flip journals from major publishers were not in-house venues, but journals affiliated with scholarly associations and other research organizations.

 ![](results_files/figure-docx/unnamed-chunk-10-1.png)<!-- -->

+Figure presents the countries where the scholarly societies and research organizations are located by publisher.

 #### f) How old were the journals at the time of the reverse flip?